awgrover/arduino-2-xod/README.md

 This is the same as above, but using "new" in c++.
 Not relevant for XOD.

+### Adafruit Library Example: "strandtest" -- several patterns

+The automatic conversion of the library skipped `setBrightness()`, which this uses.
+It skipped it because the signature (declaration) in .h is: `void setBrightness(uint8_t)`, and the argument has no name. `fill()` is also skipped, possibly because of the default values for the arguments?
+This is acting like an inherent limitation of the `cindex` interface to `libclang`.

+I could just be doing it wrong.

 # Playing With My Converter